RoosterDragon/Desktop-Ponies/Content/readme.txt

 +Dr Woof's hourglass twirl
 +Rainbow beepbeep
 +Master
-+Spike's Moustash
++Spike's Moustache
 +Sleeping Rarity
-+AppleJack's Nightmare Night costume.
++Applejack’s Nightmare Night costume.
 +AJ lasso + pose animations
 +Derpy's "Just don't know what went wrong"

 -Those of you with very large screens (?) will no longer get overflow errors when clicking ponies.
 -The old behavior of hiding the pony when opening up other windows in the editor has been restored.

--Selecting "Return to menu" after the program was "auto-started" will actuall show a visible menu.
+-Selecting "Return to menu" after the program was "auto-started" will actually show a visible menu.
 -Scaling was improperly being calculated in some instances, causing problems with dragging, among other things.

 -Taking control of a pony when playing a game did not work properly.
 Fixed.